pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       Output format (Default: simple). pywbemcli
                                       may override the format choice depending on the operation since not all formats apply to all output data types.
-For CIMstructured
-                                      objects (ex.
+For CIM structured objects (ex.
 CIMInstance), the default
                                       output format is mof
       --use-pull_ops [yes|no|either]  Determines whether the pull operations are